 - 3 cups chopped pecans

-- 6 ounces (about 1¼ cups) white raisins
+- 6 ounces (about 1¼ cups) golden raisins

 I know that apple juice is unusual to find in a cookie recipe, but again – just trust me here.
+If you prefer, you can swap in your favorite brandy, rum, or whiskey for the juice to add a boozy flavor.

 Making this recipe